 The zero frame contact design is a nice upgrade from the Original Shotgun Seat that pinches your frame.
 The new mounts for the Pro Seat have quick releases, so you can remove the entire set-up as you’re out the door to ride with your buddies.

 Lastly, the new fit and finish details of the Pro Seat match the level of the mountain bike market much closer than any other option out there.
+The Pogies are also a fun accessory if your family is into cold weather riding.
 Check out the behind the scenes on the development of the Pro Seat over at Kids Ride Shotgun* to get inspired by the team behind one of our favorite bike add-ons.

 Learn More About Front Mounted Bike Seats